Skip to main content

 How long should you try to get pregnant before calling your doctor?
 Most experts suggest trying for at least 1 year.
 If you are 35 or older, see your doctor after 6 months of trying.
 Your chances of having a baby decrease rapidly every year after you turn 30.

 Some health issues also increase the risk of infertility.
-So you should talk to their doctors if they have:
+So you should talk to your doctor if you have:

 • Irregular periods or no menstrual periods